GAIR-NLP/OPO/readme.md

 ## Evaluate different LLMs

 ### For open-source models
 For example, run the following script for evaluating the safety of THUDM/chatglm2-6b.
-(Please note that we utilize the checkpoints of most open-source LLMs that were released prior to October 5th.)
+(Please note that most open-source LLMs' checkpoints, utilized in the experiments, were released prior to October 5th.)
 ```shell
 python eval.py \
     --evaluation_model THUDM/chatglm2-6b \